 'Counter Culture' - The Observer April 2001 Despite the country's much publicized economic downturn, Japan's voracious shoppers are showing no signs of easing up.
 If anything, the recession has given them a new lease of life.
 Sheryl Garratt buys into the Tokyo shopping experience.
 Writer: Sheryl Garratt Photos: Hugo Glendinning The tall, round

 'Graf Godfathers Vol. 1 FUTURA2000' - Hip-Hop Connection June 2001.
 Graf Godfathers #1 Futura 2000 Graf legends don't come any bigger or bolder than Futura 2000 — a writer who's managed to transcend the medium many times over.
-And while hip-hop's most reluctant rap artist may be addicted to toys, you could never call him
+And while hip-hop's most reluctant rap artist may be addicted to toys, you could never call

 'Independents Day' Vogue US September 2001 Independents Day - At a time when the fashion industry has never been more corporatized, these designers are choosing to stand alone creatively and commercially.
 We salute their fighting spirit and their belief in their individual visions.
-Photos: Annie Leibovitz Writer: Sally Singer Hair: Julien D'Ys MUA: Denise
+Photos: Annie Leibovitz Writer: Sally Singer Hair: Julien D'Ys MUA: Denise Markey

 'Groove Armada' GQ February 2002 Look who stole the soul.
 The six smoothest men in the music business take Manhattan in style.
 Photographer: Norman Jean Ray Text: Peter Rubin Bilal SOUL IS TRUTH.
 Before Bilal even put out his first album, he was plagued by comparisons—Prince, D’Angelo, Curtis Mayfield.
 Derivative, his critics whispered.